Cam Bedrosian: Philadelphia Phillies

-Bedrosian signed his third minor league contract of the year on July 7, this time with the Philadelphia Phillies, with whom his father had won the Cy Young Award in 1987.
+On July 7, 2021, Bedrosian signed his third minor league contract of the year, this time with the Philadelphia Phillies, with whom his father had won the Cy Young Award in 1987.
 He made 16 appearances for the Lehigh Valley IronPigs, going 2–2 with a 2.25 ERA and striking out 20 batters in as many innings, before joining the Phillies when rosters expanded on September 1.
 In doing so, the Bedrosians became the third father-son duo to play for Philadelphia, following Rubén Amaro Sr. and Jr. and Mark Leiter Sr. and Jr. He pitched in 11 games for the Phillies, mostly in high-leverage situations during their ultimately unsuccessful run to capture the NL East title.
 In the process, Bedrosian struck out eight, allowed five earned runs, including two home runs, and posted a 4.35 ERA.

-Bedrosian became a free agent following the season, but re-signed on a minor league contract on December 14.
-He spent most of the season injured and was released from his contract on August 9, without appearing for the Phillies or the IronPigs.
+Bedrosian became a free agent following the season, but re-signed on a minor league contract on December 14, 2021.
+He spent most of the season injured and was released from his contract on August 9, 2022, without appearing for the Phillies or the IronPigs.

+High Point Rockers

+On June 6, 2023, Bedrosian signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+In 35 relief outings for the Rockers, he compiled a 3.94 ERA with 54 strikeouts across 32 innings pitched.
+Bedrosian became a free agent following the season.

+On June 4, 2024, Bedrosian re–signed with the Rockers.
+In 14 starts for the Rockers, he recorded a 7–3 record and 2.81 ERA with 87 strikeouts over 77 innings pitched.
+Bedrosian was released by High Point on September 3.

 Personal life

 Bedrosian's father, Steve Bedrosian, is a former Major League baseball pitcher who pitched in 14 big league seasons and won the 1987 National League Cy Young Award.
-Cam is one of only three sons of former Cy Young Award winners to reach the big leagues, the others being Vance Law (son of 1960 MLB winner Vern Law) and Kyle Drabek (son of 1990 NL winner Doug Drabek).
+Cam is one of only four sons of former Cy Young Award winners to reach the big leagues, the others being Vance Law (son of 1960 MLB winner Vern Law), Kyle Drabek (son of 1990 NL winner Doug Drabek), and Kody Clemens (son of seven-time winner Roger Clemens).